chef-boneyard/chef-web-docs-2016/includes_node/includes_node_attribute_precedence.rst

 where the last attribute in the list is the one that is applied to the node.

 .. note:: The attribute precedence order for roles and environments is reversed for ``default`` and ``override`` attributes.
 The precedence order for ``default`` attributes is environment, then role.
 The precedence order for ``override`` attributes is role, then environment.
-Applying environment ``override`` attributes after role ``override`` attributes allows a role to exist in multiple environments.
+Applying environment ``override`` attributes after role ``override`` attributes allows the same role to be used across multiple environments, yet ensuring that values can be set that are specific to each environment (when required).
+For example, the role for an application server may exist in all environments, yet one environment may use a database server that is different from other environments.

 Attribute precedence, viewed from the same perspective as the |chef| overview diagram, where the numbers in the diagram match the order of attribute precedence: